vasiliy-sarzhynskyi/aws-lambda-send-email/README.md

-# AWS Lambda - Send email with AWS SES
+# AWS Lambda - Send emails with AWS SES

 This repository contains module for sending emails with book details using AWS SES